Thursday 16 December 2010

 5.How are the film producers trying to create a sense of danger and equilibrium?

-Their are a few examples of different methods of creating a sense of danger in the posters, one way is to show the victim and the pain they're experiencing, another way is to make it seem like you are in a position of danger when looking at the poster, by showing the antagonist coming at you.
+Their are a few examples of different methods of creating a sense of danger in the posters, one way is to show the victim and the pain they're experiencing, another way is to make it seem like you are in a position of danger when looking at the poster, by showing the antagonist coming at you.6.What genre do these films belong to?

 The horror genre, though some belong to sub genres like slasher horror and teen.